-The UCR School of Medicine in May 2017 significantly expanded its clinical enterprise, UCR Health, with the opening of a multispecialty outpatient clinic in downtown Riverside.
-The new, 25,000-square-foot facility contains a suite for psychiatry and a second suite for multispecialty services including family medicine, internal medicine, sports medicine, women's health, pain medicine, and adult developmental disability.
-Pediatrics will be added in the near future.
-This clinical location expands upon existing services, such as a six-physician family medicine clinic in Palm Springs, neurosurgery in Riverside, adult hospitalist services in Riverside, and pediatric hospitalist services in the Coachella Valley.
+The UCR School of Medicine has significantly expanded its clinical enterprise, UCR Health, with the opening of a multispecialty outpatient clinic in downtown Riverside.
+The 25,000-square-foot facility contains a suite for psychiatry and a second suite for multispecialty services including family medicine, internal medicine, sports medicine, women's health, pain medicine, and adult developmental disability.
+Pediatrics was also recently added.
+This clinical location expands upon existing services, such as a family medicine clinic in Palm Springs, neurosurgery in Riverside, adult hospitalist services in Riverside, and pediatric hospitalist services in the Coachella Valley.